nvta-sbiyyala/nvta-sbiyyala/README.md

 - 👋 Hi, I’m Shishir Biyyala
-- 👀 I’m interested in everything about Software engineering - product delivery, leadership, and management
+- 👀 I’m interested in everything about Software - engineering, product, leadership, and management
 - 🌱 I’m currently growing high-performing engineering teams, and learning graphQL and golang in my free time
 - 📫 Drop me an [email](mailto:shishir.biyyala@gmail.com) if you'd like to get in touch!